jakerella/jquery-mockjax/README.md

 * Firefox
 * Chrome
 * Safari
-* Internet Explorer 11 (although it may work on IE 9 & 10)

 Each PR will run these tests using TravisCI for continuous integration before code is merged into master to ensure we do not introduce regressions.